awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-eks-cluster.md

 ## Delete a Managed Endpoint<a name="emr-studio-delete-managed-endpoint"></a>

 To delete a managed endpoint associated with an Amazon EMR on EKS virtual cluster, use the `delete-managed-endpoint` AWS CLI command\.
 When you delete a managed endpoint, Amazon EMR on EKS removes the default security groups that were created for that endpoint\.
 Specify values for the following options:
-+ `--endpoint-id` – The ID of the managed endpoint that you want to delete\.
++ `--id` – The ID of the managed endpoint that you want to delete\.
 + `--virtual-cluster-id` – The ID of the virtual cluster associated with the managed endpoint that you want to delete\.
 This is the same virtual cluster ID that was specified when the managed endpoint was created\.

 ```
-aws emr-containers delete-managed-endpoint --endpoint-id <endpoint-id> --virtual-cluster-id <virtual-cluster-id>
+aws emr-containers delete-managed-endpoint --id <managed-endpoint-id> --virtual-cluster-id <virtual-cluster-id>
 ```

 The command returns output similar to the following example to confirm that the managed endpoint was deleted\.